dlounsbu/ICTR_team_sci_initiative/isdc/plenintro.md

 So, Dr. Hal Strelnick and Program Director Alma Idahen invited me to join the <b>Bronx Healthy Start Team</b> some five years ago, in the Spring of 2018.
 We were just beginning the second cycle, or term, of funding from HRSA.

-As a <b>community psychologist and a health services researcher</b>, here are Einstein, my role has been to support local program evaluation and quality improvement efforts.
+My role has been to support local program evaluation and quality improvement efforts.

 I mainly assist in data analyses for progress reports to HRSA <b>and</b> I co-facilitate a monthly QI meeting with our amazing team of Community Health Workers.

 We use our monthly meeting time to review various performance metrics for our program and to problem solve ways of meeting the need of our more than 400 or so active participants.

-What makes BxHS work well really comes back to quality of the relationships that our CHWs cultivate with all of our referring provider, our community partners, and with each and every familiy served.
+As a <b>community psychologist and a health services researcher</b>, in my opinion, what makes BxHS work well really comes back to quality of the relationships that our CHWs cultivate with all of our referring provider, our community partners, and with each and every familiy served.

 But building and sustaining quality relationships and finding ways to best support our Healthy Start families is really hard work.